p14n/events-unbundled/readme.md

 There are 3 folders in this project
 * `functions` holds the essential functions - you expect no change over time
 * `projects` hold the deployable/runnable implementations of the functions in a particular environment
-* `shell` holds the code that provides the environment to the functions.
+* `components` holds the code that provides the environment to the functions.
+The code has been split up to allow cross-platform development, but the main code is in `shell`.
 It's synonymous with the idea of a 'platform', but I prefer the term [shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell); the real value is in your functions, the shell is cattle, not a pet.
 ### Process
 I started from the premise that in any typical ES/CQRS system there are 4 important processes
 * route handlers (how does a POST to /accounts get interpreted?)